 “Manual” and “Automated” Testing

 Testing is neither “manual” nor “automated”.
-We don’t visit manual or automated doctors; journalist don’t practice “manual journalism” or “automated journalism”; designers do “automated design” or “manual design”.
+We don’t visit manual or automated doctors; journalists don’t practice “manual journalism” or “automated journalism”; designers do “automated design” or “manual design”.
 Testing is the only profession, so it seems, that divides itself in this enormously unhelpful way.

 Tools and “Automation”